ChrisHobday/com.projectplusgame.ProjectPlus/README.md

 ## Setup
 - Set the "Config>Paths>Default ISO:" to your Brawl.iso
 - Optionally change graphics options to use fullscreen and set internal resolution higher
-- Play "Project+ Offline Launcher.dol" for offline play or use Tools>Start NetPlay... to either connect or host an online game with the"Project+ Netplay Launcher.dol"
+- Play "Project+ Offline Launcher.dol" for offline play or use "Tools>Start NetPlay..." to either connect or host an online game with the"Project+ Netplay Launcher.dol"
 ## Uninstalling
 - Remove ProjectPlus Flatpak
 ```console